SamSchiff/express-es6-template/README.md

-## setting up VScode for ESlint and Prettier
+## Setting up VScode for ESlint and Prettier

 1. install Eslint and Prettier on VScode
 2. npm install -D eslint prettier